 Front door security: Fortifying the most vulnerable part of the home against potential intruders.
 This may include smart technology locks, door sensors, outdoor cameras, and a doorbell camera.

-Garage Door Controller: A device that allows individuals to close or open the garage door by flipping a switch on the garage wall or with a remote controller; smart garage door controllers enable opening and closing with a mobile device.
+Garage Door Controller: A device that allows individuals to close or open the garage door by flipping a switch on the garage wall or with a remote controller; smart garage door controllers enable opening and closing with a mobile phone or tablet.

 Glass break sensor: Detects when a window has been broken, sounding an alarm if triggered while the system is armed.